-While dwindling demand has led most automakers to abandon the mainstream midsize coupe market, Honda has reaffirmed its commitment to the segment by launching an all-new Accord Coupe.
-Like the similarly redesigned Accord sedan, the two-door features a pair of fuel-sipping powertrains along with a refined interior, capable handling and ample standard equipment.
+While dwindling demand has led most automakers to abandon the mainstream midsize coupe market, Honda recently reaffirmed its commitment to the segment by launching a new-generation Accord Coupe.
+Like the more practical Accord sedan, the two-door features a pair of fuel-sipping powertrains along with a refined interior, capable handling and ample standard equipment.

 Clothing the larger interior is more stylish sheetmetal characterized by abbreviated front and rear overhangs and a deep character line running along the flanks that reduces the appearance of heft.
 All of the sleek styling aft of front wheels is specific to the coupe, while the hood, grille and lower front fascia are also unique and a bit sportier than their sedan counterparts.

-Unlike the interior of the latest Civic, the new Accord's cabin is a marked improvement over what came before.
-In place of the last-gen model's somewhat cluttered dash is a simple and elegant design with an intuitive control layout.
+Inside, in place of the last-gen model's somewhat cluttered dash is a simple and elegant design with an intuitive control layout.
 The button count is way down, thanks in part to a standard high-resolution eight-inch display in the center stack that includes a display for the standard rearview camera as well as Pandora internet radio compatibility and SMS text message functionality.
-Upmarket models include Honda's new HondaLink infotainment interface and a second, smaller display in the center of the dashboard that replaces.
+Upmarket models include Honda's HondaLink infotainment interface and a second, smaller display in the center of the dashboard that replaces.

 Uniquely, Honda's available "LaneWatch" system uses a camera mounted on the passenger-side mirror to transmit an image of the blind spot to the eight-inch infotainment screen on certain higher-specification Accords.
 For more information on LaneWatch, visit our Spotlight On: Honda LaneWatch in-depth article.